vuwnu/zoon/README.md

 <h2 align="center">Installation</h2>

 1. Add a link to the main stylesheet in the HEAD of your file
-2. Download a copy of `xyz_config.ccs` and place it in your project folder
+2. Download a copy of `xyz_config.css` and place it in your project folder
 3. Change the contents of the config file to suit your needs
 4. Add a local link to the config file in the HEAD of your file